Quantum Kerr Learning

-We define the real vector $\mathbf{x}=(\mathbf{x})_{i=1}^3=(\Omega ,{\omega _\mathrm{L}},T)$ as the encoded data for simplicity (namely, our supervised learning task has three-dimensional inputs), and we fix $(\omega_\mathrm{m},K_{\text{err}})$ as constants.
+Depending on the magnitude of $K_{\text{err}}$ a few regimes exist that warrant some discussion.
 When the Kerr non-linearity is turned off, the system Hamiltonian reduces to a quadratic form in the rotating frame.
 If we turn on the Kerr non-linearity and when $K_{\text{err}}$ is much smaller than $\Omega$, the kernel could be predicted by perturbation theory (see SM for detailed calculations).
 On the other hand, when $K_{\mathrm{err}}$ is much larger than $\Omega$, the non-linear resonator can be approximated as a qubit with negligible excitations at energy levels higher than the first excited state (see SM).
-However, for a general $K_{\text{err}}$ in the regime of $K_{\text{err}}/ \Omega \sim \mathcal{O}(1)$, we do not have analytic predictions and the system must be simulated by quantum or classical computers.
+However, for a general $K_{\text{err}}$ in the regime of $K_{\text{err}}/ \Omega \sim \mathcal{O}(1)$, we do not have analytic predictions and the system must be evaluated on a quantum system or simulated using a classical computer.

-We argue that quantum enhancements could be achieved from our Kerr non-linear quantum system (here, the word ``quantum enhancements" indicate benefits in computation provided by the Kerr non-linearity, which are not the same as ``quantum advantage" claimed by the rigorous complexity theory statements).
-We give the following four reasons.
+\emph{Quantum Enhancement.---} The Kerr non-linear quantum system considered in this work has some inherent advantages that imply quantum enhancement.
+Here, we use the word ``quantum enhancement" to indicate benefits in computation provided by the Kerr non-linearity; this is not the same as ``quantum advantage" determined by the rigorous complexity theory statements and practical demonstrations.
+However, a few complexity-related arguments are presented in SM.
+A few possible inherent advantages of our Kerr system are discussed next.

-First, a general real-time evolution of a quantum system could be formulated in the complexity class \textbf{BQP}, which is the class of problems solved by quantum computers with bounded error and polynomial time.
-More precisely, the problem is \textbf{BQP}-complete.
-As long as \textbf{BQP} is not equal to \textbf{P}, the problem will be hard to simulate in general for classical computers \cite{feynman2018simulating,lloyd1996universal,feynman1985quantum}.
-In the bosonic system, the quadratic Hamiltonian is simulatable by classical computers in polynomial time, based on the celebrated Gottesman-Knill theorem \cite{gottesman1998heisenberg} in the bosonic case with the Gaussian initial states \cite{bartlett2002efficient}.
-Thus, since our Hamiltonian includes Kerr non-linearity, by the inverse statement of the bosonic Gottesman-Knill theorem, we suggest that our Hamiltonian Eq.\,(\ref{hamiltonian}) might be challenging to simulate for classical computers for large scale simulations, and for our analog quantum system, one could evaluate the kernel efficiently within the polynomial time.

-Second, the physical systems will naturally set the ultraviolet cutoff by the energy scale of the devices, and we do not need to set the cutoff scale $\Lambda$ just like what one did in classical simulations.
-Classically we have to truncate the Hamiltonian of the bosonic system to ensure that the cutoff is sufficient where interesting non-linear physics will happen and will accurately predict the real dynamics, and there will be limited principles to determine the proper range of $\Lambda$ because of our computational power.
-However, in our circuit QED system, the system naturally provides the cutoff by the energy scale of photons and electrons, so we could get quantum enhancement there, especially when the required $\Lambda$ is large.